-According to Setiawan & Bhakti (2014), a project manager is expected to be a leader capable of organising and managing the construction workers.
+According to Setiawan and Bhakti (2014), a project manager is expected to be a leader capable of organising and managing the construction workers.
 Therefore, it becomes necessary to have a project manager with strong leadership skills and relationship management abilities.
-Based on the study by Kobra & Esmatullah (2021), the project manager of a construction building has a 40% tendency toward the surgency personality type, which is someone who possesses strong leadership abilities and is adept at dealing with others; and that the project manager has a 60% tendency toward EI, which indicates that the project manager is dominantly capable of managing relationships.
-On the other hand, a site manager must be competent to manage and supervise all existing activity in the construction area as reported by (Robbins & Timothy A, 2015).
-The Site Manager is in charge of the proper monitoring of the construction project.
-As a result, a site manager with strong leadership and relationship management skills is required as they have to coordinate with all of the projects' co-workers as well as the social environment.
+Based on the study by Kobra and Esmatullah (2021), the project manager of a construction building has a 40% tendency toward the surgency personality type, which is someone who possesses strong leadership abilities and is adept at dealing with others; and that the project manager has a 60% tendency toward emotional intelligence, which indicates that the project manager is dominantly capable of managing relationships.
+On the other hand, a site manager must be competent to manage and supervise all existing activities in the construction area as reported by (Robbins and Judge, 2015).
+The site manager oversees the proper monitoring of the construction project.
+As a result, site managers with strong leadership and relationship management skills are required as they have to coordinate with all of the projects' co-workers as well as the social environment.

-According to the findings by Robbins and Timothy (2015), building construction professionals at the position level of site manager have the lowest percentage of personality types known as "conscientiousness" and "openness to experience," which are traits experienced by people who are goal-oriented and disciplined.
-The site manager of a construction project tends to have 42.85% of high motivation in EI.
+According to the findings by Robbins and Judge (2015), building construction professionals at the position level of site manager have the lowest percentage of personality types known as "conscientiousness" and "openness to experience", which are traits experienced by people who are goal-oriented and disciplined.
+A total of 42.85% of site managers of construction projects tend to have high motivation in emotional intelligence.
 This negative consequence is contradictory to a site manager's required leadership abilities.
-According to Robbins & Timothy A (2015), only 14% of site managers have an urgency personality type, and none of the site managers had an El dimension that demonstrates good relationship management skills.
-Robbins & Timothy A (2015) added that the term "site engineer" is often described as a young construction professional who has just begun working in the construction industry.
-Professionals in this position are required to grasp the full understanding of the building process from start to finish to be recruited to an expertise position such as site manager or project manager.
+According to Robbins and Judge (2015), only 14% of site managers have an urgency personality type and none of the site managers had an emotional intelligence dimension that demonstrates good relationship management skills.
+Robbins and Judge (2015) added that the term "site engineer" is often described as a young construction professional who has just begun working in the construction industry.
+Professionals in this position are required to grasp the full understanding of the building process from start to finish to be recruited to an expert position such as site manager or project manager.
 Due to this, the site engineer has to be highly motivated and enthusiastic about learning new skills.
-The site engineer of a construction project has a 33% tendency of the conscientiousness personality type, which is described as someone disciplined and ambitious, and a 25% tendency of the openness to experience personality type, which is described as someone who enjoys trying new things and has 66% of his motivation within the El (Robbins & Timothy A, 2015).
+The site engineer of a construction project has a 33% tendency of the conscientiousness personality type, which is described as someone disciplined and ambitious and a 25% tendency of the openness to experience personality type, which is described as someone who enjoys trying new things and has 66% of his motivation within the emotional intelligence (Robbins and Judge, 2015).